commercetools/commercetools-sync-java/docs/usage/TAX_CATEGORY_SYNC.md

 ````

 ##### 4. `beforeCreateCallback`
-During the sync process if a type draft should be created, this callback can be used to intercept
+During the sync process if a tax category draft should be created, this callback can be used to intercept
 the **_create_** request just before it is sent to commercetools platform.
 It contains following information :

  * tax category draft that should be created